Holography of New Conformal Higher Spin Gravities in 3d: Near-horizon boundary conditions

-Arbitrary functions of time and angle in (\ref{eq41}) define the dynamical fields $\mathcal{K}$ and $\mathcal{K}_{s}$, while $\mu$ and $\mu_{s}$, which also depend on time and angle, represent the chemical potentials.
+$\mathcal{K}$ and $\mathcal{K}_{s}$ in (\ref{eq41}) are arbitrary functions of time and angle and represent the dynamical fields, while $\mu$ and $\mu_{s}$, which also depend on time and angle, represent the chemical potentials.
 Chemical potentials are assumed not to vary and they are fixed at the boundary.
-If we compare this with the definition of $\Omega$ in the previous section, we see that here we explicitly include the $d\phi$ and $dt$ components and retain only two generators.
-In contrast, in the previous section, we commented the scenario in which we set chemical potentials to zero and included all the generators in the $d\phi$ component.
+In comparison to the definition of $\Omega$ in the previous section, here we explicitly include the $d\phi$ and $dt$ components and retain only two generators.
+In contrast, in the previous section, we commented on the scenario in which we set chemical potentials to zero and included all the generators in the $d\phi$ component.
+In other words, here we implemented stricter boundary conditions in $d\phi$ component.

-The new CHS theory, i.e. its corresponding infinite set of theories, we can write as
+The infinite set of theories from the CHS theory comes from the class of infinite-dimensional algebras given by the symmetries of higher-order singletons, which are from CFT's of a type $\Box^q\Phi=0$ \cite{Eastwood2008,Joung:2014qya}.
+If present only the $so(3,2)$-spectrum, this can be written as \cite{Grigoriev:2019xmp}

+Here, we denote that the decomposition is performed according to the $so(3,2)$ algebra.
+For each $s$, we obtain an algebra that leads to the corresponding theory.
+If we remove the $u(1)$ part each such algebra is isomorphic to one copy of a certain $sl(N,\mathbb{R})$ algebra.

+Take a look at the example (\ref{hsconstruction}).
+Each Young diagram in the decomposition belongs to conformal graviton, conformal spin-3 field, and a scalar, respectively.
+Conformal graviton and conformal spin-3 field are generated by the gauge algebra $sl(5,\mathbb{R})$ that contains 24 generators.